Overland Travel to Remote Destinations with Electric Vehicles

 We believe …

-• that everyone can help and has the obligatory (within his personal constraints) to protect our world.
+- that everyone can help and has the obligation (within his personal constraints) to protect our world.

 We don’t believe …

-• that overlanding with combustion engines or using planes is bad (but using EVs is better).
+- that overlanding with combustion engines or using planes is a bad thing (but using EVs is just better).

 Boris